ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/YoctoImages.md

 # Yocto Zeus with Wayland Desktop Environment

-Boot the system with the eMMC or SD card placed in the slot located on the carrier, once booted you will see the login screen:
+Boot the system with the eMMC or SD card placed in the slot located on the carrier.
+Once booted, you will see the login screen:

 **Note**: Make sure the boot loader on the carrier board is set according to the SD card or eMMC as you boot
 <img src="YoctoImages.assets\Boot_loader.png" alt="logo" style="margin-left: auto; margin-right: auto; display: block;" />